NSPManager/NSPanelManager/README.md

 |register_dummy_panel.sh|Used to register a dummy panel in the web interface.
 This is only used for development purposes.|
 |docker-build_and_run_dev.sh|Will build the container and drop you in a shell inside the container.
 Execute `./run.sh` to start the web interface and MQTTManager application to handle state communication with panels and Home Assistant or OpenHAB.
 The whole `web` directory is mapped as a volume into the container to aid in development.
 When exiting the container will be destroyed.|

+If you are setting up the container manually using some other tool, make sure to publish port 8000 and 8001 for web interface and websocket.
+To set the timezone, make sure you pass though the /etc/timezone file.

 ## NSPanel
 The NSPanelManager firmware is written as a PlatformIO-project and this is by far the easiest method to flash the firmware.
 Perform the following steps to flash you NSPanel:
 * Install PlatformIO for you platform.